-- 8.1 In addition to the Student Code of Conduct, which sets out expected standards of behaviour of all enrolled students, there are Fitness to Practise requirements for particular disciplines.
-Any behaviour that contravenes either the Student Code of Conduct or any discipline specific professional requirements will 'cause concern' in relation to a student's Fitness to Practise, including behaviour that occurs during the course of an investigation or panel. - 8.2 The student = the student about whom a cause of concern in relation to fitness to practise has been raised. - 8.3 PSRB = Professional, Statutory or Regulatory Body. - 8.4 Fitness to Practice concerns are classified as either minor or major depending on the severity of the issue(s).
-A series of minor issues may count as a major concern, particularly where earlier intervention or remedial action has failed (see section 10).
+- 8.1 In addition to the Student Code of Conduct which sets out expected standards of behaviour of all enrolled students, there are Fitness to Practise requirements for particular disciplines.
+Any behaviour that contravenes either the Student Code of Conduct or any discipline specific professional requirements will 'cause concern' in relation to a student's Fitness to Practise. - 8.2 The student' = the student about whom a cause of concern in relation to fitness to practise has been raised. - 8.3 PSRB = Professional, Statutory or Regulatory Body.